starknet-io/starknet.js/www/docs/API/classes/Account.md

-Declares and Deploy a given compiled contract (json) to starknet using UDC Internal wait for L2 transaction, do not support multicall
+Declares and Deploy a given compiled contract (json) to starknet using UDC Internal wait for L2 transaction, do not support multicall Method will pass even if contract is already declared (internal using DeclareIfNot)

 #### Parameters